carlacummins/biotiger/README.md

 offending sites.

 ### Modes:

 * _index_:    prepare the data for rate calculation, generate 'tiger index' (`.ti`) file(s).
 * _rate_:     preform calculation of tiger rate for each site, create 'generated rates' (`.gr`) file(s).
 * _output_:   write sequence files based on `.gr` files, integrate rates from a split analysis into a single file, mask and edit alignment based on tiger rates.
+Please note that this function will not really do anything unless an --excl or --incl option is specified.

 ## Installation